rancher/docs/content/rancher/v2.x/en/installation/options/air-gap-helm2/populate-private-registry/_index.md

 These steps expect you to use a Windows Server 1809 workstation that has internet access, access to your private registry, and at least 50 GB of disk space.

 The workstation must have Docker 18.02+ in order to support manifests, which are required when provisioning Windows clusters.

+Your registry must support manifests.
+As of April 2020, Amazon Elastic Container Registry does not support manifests.

 ### A. Find the required assets for your Rancher version